joshuali925/observability-langchain/README.md

    * any other information that should be persisted.
    */
   extras?: Record<string, unknown> & {
-    /**
+    // these are automatically set by the framework /**
      * true if API call to run tool/agent failed.
      */
     api_error?: boolean;
     /**
-     * true if API call returned an empty result.
+     * true if API call returned an empty output.
      */
     empty_output?: boolean;
     /**